 The expenditures included in the accompanying schedule were reported on the modified accrual basis of accounting.
-Under the modified accrual basis of accounting, expenditures are incurred when the City becomes obligated for payment as a result of the receipt of the related goods and services.
+Under the modified accrual basis of accounting, expenditures are incurred when the City becomes obligated for payment as a result of the related goods and services.
 Expenditures reported included any property or equipment acquisitions incurred under the federal program.